 Sarah Hurst-Pelfrey

-LPCC, LICDC, and EMDR Therapist
+LPCC, LICDC, EMDR Therapist, Queer and ND Affirming Therapist

-Sarah Hurst-Pelfrey is a Licensed Professional Clinical Counselor, Licensed Independent Chemical Dependency Counselor with a Bachelor’s degree in substance use counseling and a Master’s Degree in Clinical Mental Health Counseling from Ashland Theological Seminary.
+Sarah Hurst-Pelfrey (she/her) is a Licensed Professional Clinical Counselor, Licensed Independent Chemical Dependency Counselor with a Bachelor’s degree in substance use counseling and a Master’s Degree in Clinical Mental Health Counseling from Ashland Theological Seminary.

 Sarah has been in practice since 2014.
 Sarah has experience in a variety of settings including community mental health, substance use disorder treatment programs/ Medication Assisted Treatment, county jail, specialized court docket programs, school based, integrated care counselor within a FQHC (Federally Qualified Health Center), and private practice.
 Sarah specializes in working with a variety of adult populations including: those who have experienced trauma, post traumatic stress disorder, dissociative disorders, neurodivergent, current or history of involvement with the legal system at the county, state, and federal levels, dual diagnosis those with both mental health and substance use disorder diagnosis, 2SLGBTQIA+, gender transitions and life adjustment concerns.